derekpierre/nucypher/README.md

 # TACo Access Control

-TACo (Threshold Access Control) are end-to-end encrypted data sharing and communication, without the requirement of trusting a centralized authority, who might unilaterally deny service or even decrypt private user data.
+TACo (Threshold Access Control) is end-to-end encrypted data sharing and communication, without the requirement of trusting a centralized authority, who might unilaterally deny service or even decrypt private user data.
 It is the only access control layer available to Web3 developers that can offer a decentralized service, through a live, well-collateralized and battle-tested network.
 See more here: [https://docs.threshold.network/applications/threshold-access-control](https://docs.threshold.network/applications/threshold-access-control)